francisminu/CS424_InteractiveVisualizationOfDynamicRuleNetworks/README.md

 Instructions on How to Download & Run the project:
 1. Download the entire Project
 2. Clear history in the Browser before running the project
-3. Reduce the screen Zoom to 50% for better visualization effects
+3. For better Visualizarion effects, view the matrix visualization by reducing the screen Zoom to 50%
+4. For better Visualizarion effects, view the timeline visualization by reducing the screen Zoom to 75%
-4. Run the File matrix.html on your server.
+5. Run the File matrix.html on your server.
 Video:
 The video has been uploaded to the Google drive location:
 Website of the Project: